kailash-manasarovar/statement/docs/timeline/2023/october.md

 - It's full on.
 - I now believe that, along with water is in the water at my home, the sexual grooming by hackers is intensifying.

+## Halloween

+- Alex, John, Paul, and I agree to go out for Halloween, a kind of remake of our evening all those years ago.
+- The whole town knows I'm coming out but I was never clear about that on Twitter.
+- I'm stopped for photos as I walk to the bar where we're going to meet.
+- The others lead the way and we end up in the Irish bar on the Calle La Mar where we "bump into" this very dodgy bloke who says he studies at the conservatory and wants to know things about me.
+- A young man with him is quite menacing towards me.
+- I sing a song, a cockney song, You Made Me Love You, which blows their minds a little.

 ## Tweets

 These are a selection of tweets from this period which relate to everything that has been happening.
 Most of them have been translated, a lot, so I assume the Spanish are reading them.